adrabarek/kramdown-preview-sublime/README.md

 # KramdownRender

-Simple plugin making it possible to easily render currently edited [kramdown](https://kramdown.gettalong.org/) document using a web browser.
+Simple Sublime Text 3 plugin making it possible to easily render currently edited [kramdown](https://kramdown.gettalong.org/) document using a web browser.

 Also works for Markdown (since kramdown is a superset).